Kumarkashish511/Campus-BlackMarket/Readme.md

 - Add README docs inside `Thapar/` that describe component architecture and any Supabase table mappings.
 - If you want, I can add a `dev` script to the `api/package.json` for `nodemon` and install it, or add more details to `Thapar/README.md`.

-# First version Campus blackmarket
+# First version Campus Blackmarket